szcompressor/QoZ/README.md

 * make install

 Then, you'll find all the executables in [INSTALL_DIR]/bin and header files in [INSTALL_DIR]/include.
 A Cmake version >= 3.13.0 is needed and we recommend to use gcc version 9.x to compile the code.
+Before you proceed to the following evaluations, please add the installation path of QoZ to your system path so that you can directly run qoz command in your machine for further evaluations.

 ## Single compression/decompression testing Examples